tvtaerum/mapCOVID_USA/README.md

-### Motivation for identifying differences between xrays of healthy lungs and those with pneumonia:
+### Motivation for creating maps using State, County, Lake and River polygons and paths.

 ### Citations:
 <dl>